dapr/docs/howto/trigger-app-with-input-binding/README.md

 For the purpose of this HowTo, we'll use a Kafka binding.
 You can find a list of the different binding specs [here](../../reference/specs/bindings/README.md).

-Create the following YAML file, named binding.yaml, and save this to a `components` sub-folder in your application directory:
+Create the following YAML file, named binding.yaml, and save this to a `components` sub-folder in your application directory.
+(Use the `--components-path` flag with `dapr run` to point to your custom components dir)

 *Note: When running in Kubernetes, apply this file to your cluster using `kubectl apply -f binding.yaml`*